 In past years the work of the NHSO has been centered in New Haven.
 Our focus on regionalization has led to an expansion of programs, especially in Shelton.

 Education and Community Engagement Initiatives reach 30,000 students in 42 Connecticut towns.
 The programs includes orchestra concerts, workshops with professional musicians, and partnerships with arts institutions.

 Outreach extends to programs celebrating our diverse community.
 In 2015, NHSO presented an educational residency with American jazz composer and trombonist Chris Brubeck.
 Over the next two years, the NHSO will host a composer residency with composer and Yale School of Music Composition Faculty Member Hannah Lash.

 Prior to each performance, a Showcase of Young Musicians is held.
 Student ensembles from local schools are invited to perform.

 The Young People’s Concerts are the heart of the NHSO’s Comprehensive Music Education Initiative.
-Over 10,000 children heard the 2014 performances of The Remarkable Farkle & The Wolf in Milford, New Haven, New London, Seymour and Woodstock.
-The number of children attending increased due in part to special funding that underwrote the participation of new schools, including Amistad Academy, and additional performance in New London.
+Nearly 10,000 children heard the 2015 performances of Red, White and Brubeck in Milford, New Haven, New London, Seymour and Woodstock.

 The long term goal of the New Haven Symphony Orchestra is to celebrate our classical music heritage, enriched through new American compositions, by expanding opportunities for symphonic performances and music education.
 We will celebrate this Vision through: